xenya52/education/udemy/java/design_patterns_solid_design_prinicpels/notes.md

   2. **Abstract factory uses the factory method pattern.**
   3. If objects are expensive to create then you can transparently switch factory Implementations to use prototype design pattern to create bjects.

+## Structural deisgn patterns

+### Adapter

+What is Adapter?

+- We have an existing object which provides the functionality that the client needs.
+  But client code can't use this object because it expects an object with different interface.
+- Using adapter design pattern we make this existing object work with client by adapting the object to client's expected interface
+- This pattern is also called as **wrapper** as it "wraos" the existing object.
+- They're two types of adapter the object adapter and the class adapter / two way adapter

+Implementation

+- We start by creating a class for the adapter...
+  1. Adapter must implement the **interface expected by the client.**
+  2. First we're going to try out a class adapter by also extending from our existing class.
+  3. In the class adapter implementation we're simply going to forward the method to another method inherited from adaptee.
+  4. Next for **object adapter**, we're only going to implement target interface and accept adaptee as constructor argument in adapter i.e. make use of composition.

+Considerations you need to know!

+- Implementation Considerations
+  1. How much work the adapter does depends upon the differences between target interface and object being adapted.
+If method arguments are same or similar adapter has less work todo, so its quite unproductive.
+  2. Using class adapter "allows" you to override some of the adaptee's behavior.
+     But this has to be avoided as you end up with adapter that behaves different than adaptee. **Than fixing defects is not easy anymore!**
+  3. Using object adapter allows you ti potentially change the adaptee object to one of its supclasses.

+- Design Considerations
+  1. In java a "class adapter" may not be possible if both target and adaptee are concrete classes.
+In such cases the object adapter is the only solution.
+     Also since there is no private inheritance in Java, it's better to stick with object adapter.
+  2. A class adapter is also called as a two way adapter, since it can stand in for both the target interface and for the adaptee.
+That is we can use object of adapter where either target interface is expected as well as where an adaptee object is expected.

+### Bridge

+What is a bridge?

+- Our Implementation & abstraction are generally coupeld to each other in normal inheritance.
+- Using bridge pattern we can decouple them so they can both, change without affecting each other.
+- We achieve this feat by creating two separate inheritance hierachies; one for Implementation and another for abstraction.

+Considerations you need to know!

+- implmenetation Considerations
+  1. In case we are ever going to have a single Implementation then we can skip creating abstract implementor.
+  2. Abstraction can decide on its own whih concrete implementor to use in its constructor or we can delegate that decision to a third class.
+In lasst apporach abstraction remains unaware of concrete implementors & provides greater de-coupling.
+- Desing Coonsiderations
+  1. Bridge provides great extensibility by allowing us to change abstraction and implementor independently.
+You can build & package them separately to modularize overall system.
+  2. By using abstract factory pattern to create abstraction objects with correct Implementation you can decouple concrete implementors from abstraction.